EngTurtle/facerecognition-external-model/README.md

 ## Why This Fork?

 The original uses dlib models.
-This version uses InsightFace models (same as Immich) which generally offer:
+This version uses InsightFace models which generally offer:

 - More modern architecture (RetinaFace for detection, ArcFace for recognition)
 - Multiple acceleration options (CPU, CUDA, OpenVINO)